How to Get Admission in MBBS in USA in 2025: Step-by-Step Guide for Indian Students

 Step 6 - Preparing for an interview: Some universities may require a personal interview with shortlisted candidates.

 Harvard, Johns Hopkins, Stanford, and UPenn are among the best for MD programs.
-The table below represents the top medical schools in America
+The table below represents the top medical schools in America, with their ranking.

 The cost of studying MBBS in the United States can range from $200,000 to $300,000 for the entire program, with average annual tuition fees between $58,000 and $65,000, depending on the institution and state of residence, making it a very expensive option due to high tuition fees and living costs.